Need some extra sleeping space. Don’t compromise on style. Check out my 15 of the best midcentury modern sofa beds.

 Available in four colours (although the vintage gold here is my personal favourite), this is, on the face of it, a good-looking midcentury modern sofa for three with button detailing and tapered legs.
 But a couple of clicks and this is a bed for that guest who can’t make it home.

-Well, not that different as both are sofa beds with a retro feel.
+Well, not that different as both are sofa beds with a retro feel I suppose.
 But this one, as the name hints at, is inspired by Scandinavian design from the mid-20th century.
-There’s a real authenticity of design about this one.
+There’s a real authenticity of design about this one too.

-Again, a ‘click-clack’ design that means you can have this does as a bed in a couple of movements.
+Again, a ‘click-clack’ design means you can have this down as a bed in a couple of movements.
 But the rest of the time just leave it in the living room for your hip design-loving friends to admire.
+They’ll never know if you tell them it was a vintage find.

-The Lars and its oak frame is a pricier option than the first one though, selling for £699 with four options for the fabric covering.
+The Lars and its oak frame is a pricier option than the first one though, selling for £749 with different options for the fabric covering and the colour of the frame.

 4. Retro sofa bed at Calvers and Suvdal